imMoya/imMoya/README.md

 ### Hi there, I'm Nacho!
-- ✈️ Currently working as Aerodynamics Engineer at Airbus
+- ✈️ Currently working as Simulation Engineer at Pasteur Labs
-- 🏦 Passionate about financial markets.
+- 🚀 Extremely excited about the future of [Simulation Intelligence](https://pasteurlabs.ai/research/)
-- 👨‍💻 I sometimes write code to extract financial information from companies
+- 🏦 Passionate about financial markets
-- 💻 Lately working on an app to help people compute returns on their broker annual report
+- 💻 Lately working on apps for retail investors to comply with Spanish laws
-- 🏗️ Building a RAG to extract financial information from odd-lots reports
+- 🏗️ Built a RAG to extract financial information from odd-lots reports

 <!--
 **imMoya/imMoya** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.